et9719/weirdFacts/README.md

 - When it had been created, I then went to settings.
 - Scrolled down to Github pages where it says "Pages settings now has its own dedicated tab!
 Check it out here!"
 And I followed the link.
 - When on Github pages I selected the source to be the main branch and pressed save.
-- A message then pops up that says, " Your site is ready to be published at Your site is published at ADD LINK and when clicked on will take you to the site.
+- A message then pops up that says, " Your site is ready to be published at Your site is published at https://et9719.github.io/weirdFacts/ and when clicked on will take you to the site.

  ## Credits